prashuk/iOS-SwiftUI/README.md

 An observable object is a custom object for your data that can be bound to a view from storage in SwiftUI’s environment.
 SwiftUI watches for any changes to observable objects that could affect a view, and displays the correct version of the view after a change.

+Set the edge insets to zero on both kinds of landmark previews so the content can extend to the edges of the display.